 Roger Johnson left the firm in 1986 for health reasons and it then became known as Huney-Vaughn Court Reporters, Ltd. At this point the firm expanded with additional offices in the Davenport/Quad Cities and Council Bluffs/Omaha areas.
 Huney-Vaughn has established relationships with other court reporters around the state as affiliates, allowing us to be able to cover work assignments statewide.

-In 2015 George Huney retired and the firm is now managed by Mervin Vaughn and his daughter Andrea Kreutz, whose specialty is IT services.
+In 2015 George Huney retired.
+In 2019 Mervin Vaughn retired.
+The firm is now managed by Mervin's daughter Andrea Kreutz, whose specialty is IT services.

 The principals also own a complete copy center service (Quick Copy Center, Inc.) for production of attorneys' briefs on appeal, copying of documents, preparation of exhibits (to include scanning), posters, and color reproductions.